2020 Rose Festival Postponed

-The Portland Rose Festival — in cooperation with the City of Portland and TriMet – offers handicap-accessible seating along the Grand Floral Parade route.
-In 2017, due to construction at Pioneer Courthouse Square, the area at SW Broadway between Yamhill & Morrison location is NOT available for parade seating.
+The Portland Rose Festival — in cooperation with the City of Portland and TriMet – offers accessible seating along the Grand Floral Parade route.

 Oregon Convention Center (777 NE Martin Luther King Jr. Boulevard)

-All Handicap-accessible parade-line seating in this reserved area at the south end of the Oregon Convention Center property has been filled.
-For those who have already requested handicap seating, your passes will be mailed to you in late May.
+Passes are available for individuals and their caretakers who need accommodations to enjoy the parade.
+Reserved seats and a wheelchair-accessible area can be found at the south end of the Oregon Convention Center.
+For those who have already requested ADA seating, your passes will be mailed to you in late May.
 Chairs will be provided and outside food and beverages are permitted.
-If you have questions, please contact Kate Schiewe at gro.l1524317185avits1524317185efeso1524317185r@set1524317185ak1524317185 or 503.227.2681.
-Please note that parking is NOT included — arrival by TriMet is encouraged.
+If you have questions, please contact Kate Schiewe at gro.l1586335012avits1586335012efeso1586335012r@set1586335012ak1586335012 or 503.227.2681.
+Please note that parking is NOT included but can be purchased for $12 in the OCC garage — arrival by TriMet is encouraged.